kubernetes-sigs/lws/keps/766-DisaggDeployment/README.md

 **Trade-offs acknowledged**:
 - **Resource overhead**: Up to 4 LWS exist during updates vs. 2.
 However, LWS is a lightweight coordination resource; the actual pod count remains the same.
 - **Complexity**: The two-dimensional rolling update algorithm is more complex than coordinating two partition values.
-However, this complexity is encapsulated in the DisaggDeployment controller.
+However, this complexity is encapsulated in the DisaggregatedSet controller.

 **Potential LWS improvements that could enable partition-based approach**:
 - Pod-level revision labels (independent of LWS name) would help with traffic routing